MewMewPewPew/cart211.1/Cart211/Topics/Project-Oracle/process/web text.md

     "answerFreedom": "1"
   },
   {
+    "question": "Best word to describe you?",
+    "answer1": "Charismatic or Innovator",
+    "answerEgo": "1",
+    "answer2": "Good or Intelligent",
+    "answerOrder": "1",
+    "answer3": "Caring or Dependable",
+    "answerSocial": "1",
+    "answer4": "Free or Funny",
+    "answerFreedom": "1"
+  },
+  {
     "question": "How do you want to be remembered?", "answer1": "As someone who did great things, discovered something new or helped people", "answerEgo": "1",